 Delivered to: NHS North West Leadership Academy

 The Perform @ Your Peak programme followed on from a pilot programme that was delivered by Optima-life to the North West Ambulance Service in 2014.
-Such was the success of the pilot, 10 further programmes were commissioned by The NHS North West Leadership Academy for 2015 and to date 9 programmes have been completed.
+Such was the success of the pilot, the NHS North West Leadership Academy commissioned Optima-life and close to 50 programmes have now been delivered to organisations in the North West and continue to be delivered today.

 CEO Simon Shepard, passionate about engaging people in their own health, led this programme and attendees ranged from consultants, junior doctors, AHPs, clinical assistants and administrators.
 Some groups consisted of specific teams e.g. a ward or the finance department, whilst others combined functions and professions.